Course

 Ask yourself...

-4. How does your personal culture and background affect your practice?
+3. How do your culture and background affect your practice?

 Application

 As patient advocates, nurses work as part of an interdisciplinary team to provide patient care.
 Nursing ethics have kept pace with the advancement of the profession to include a patient-centered focus rather than a physician-centered focus.
-Due to its main focus of providing care, nursing ethics are often different than medical ethics; and it is important for us to understand the differences.
+Due to its focus on providing care, nursing ethics are often different than medical ethics; and we need to understand the differences.

 • Traditionalists or Silent Generations (1922- 1946):